 Savoring a long lunch, he would spend five minutes planning the remainder of his day.
 Feeling refreshed from a brief nap, he would read textbooks for the blind and dyslexic for several hours before he started preparing dinner.
 When he finished doing dinner dishes, he relaxed in his recliner to watch a movie or documentary.
 After the evening news, he would read until his eyes felt sleepy.
 Then he would head to bed for a restful slumber.
 He lived with an excellent quality of life until the age of 88.

 Here is a recipe for a happier life: Play a lot, create a little, help some, work a bit, laugh a ton and rest plenty.
 Use the five-minute rule to get yourself going so you reap the rewards of sound wellbeing activities.

-About JessicaJessica Loftus, a licensed clinical psychologist, and national certified career counselor, offers individual counseling in her private practice located in Palos Heights, IL.
+About JessicaJessica Loftus, a licensed clinical psychologist, and national certified career counselor, offers individual counseling in her private practice located in Palos Heights, Illinois.

 She shares her 20 years of clinical experience in her writings, including a self-help book on bad habits, two stories published in Chicken Soup for the Soul books, and multiple articles and blog posts.

 Visit her blog, Pet Ways to Ease Stress, where prominent members of the pet community offer tips on easing stress with a woof of humor, a purr of insight, and a tail of wisdom.